Hospital in Broadview, Sask., now exclusively for COVID-19 cases | CBC News

 The hospital in Broadview, Sask., about 150 kilometres east of Regina, has been set up to exclusively handle COVID-19 patients and their close contacts.

-An increase in cases in the region prompted the Saskatchewan Health Authority to close Broadway Union Hospital to the public.
+An increase in cases in the region prompted the Saskatchewan Health Authority to close Broadview Union Hospital to the public.

 Anyone who needs non-COVID related care will have to go to a hospital in another rural community nearby.